-Goal # Description Type of Goal 3 Foster a welcoming and inclusive environment for all students, staff, parents, families and educational partners in support of all students' success in school.
-Broad Goal State Prio rities addressed by this goal.
-Priority 3: Parental Involvement (Engagement) Priority Priority 5: Pupil Engagement (Engagement) Priority 6: School Climate (Engagement)
+Goal # Description Type of Goal

+3 Foster a welcoming and inclusive environment for all students, staff, parents, families and educational partners in support of all students' success in school.
+Broad Goal

+State Prio ities addressed by this goal.

+Priority 3: Parental Involvement (Engagement)

+Priority 5: Pupil Engagement (Engagement)

+Priority 6: School Climate (Engagement)

 Feedback from stakeholders shows that overall our students and parents feel connected to and supported by their teachers and that the school provides a safe and nurturing environment.
 An analysis of data from the state and some local tools such as our school information system affirms this, demonstrating low and equitable suspension, expulsion, and drop-out rates for all students.
-Even so, on the Holistic Student Assessment (HSA), we have seen the % of students placed in Tier 3 (most significant SEL needs) increase dramatically from 16% in 2020 to 35.6% in 2023.
-Among SwD, 45.5% are Tier 3 for SEL support.
-We hope to address the SEL needs of our students with the Leader in Me leadership program and PBIS.
-The Chronic Absenteeism rate has been on the rise over the last 3 years and while JCS-Pine Valley's chronic absenteeism rate is far below the state's and the county's, SED students are chronically absent 3% more than the overall student population at JCS-PV.
+Even so, on the Holistic Student Assessment (HSA), we have seen the % of students placed in Tier 3 (most significant SEL needs) increase from 18% in 2021 to 27% in 2023.
+Tier 3 is the most intensive support level, indicating students in crisis or approaching crisis.
+We hope to address the SEL needs of our students with the Leader in Me leadership.
+The Chronic Absenteeism rate has been on the rise over the last 3 years and while JCS-Cedar Cove's chronic absenteeism rate for all students is low--4.4%, it did increase by 2.2% from 2022.
+Additionally, our SED subgroup was placed in the "orange" performance category, indicating an equity gap of 6.9 since 8% of SED students were chronically absent in 2022/2023.
+The chronic absenteeism equity gap for SwD is even greater (17.5) with 19% of SwD being chronically absent.
+These equity gaps will be addressed through actions and services related to tiered re-engagement and transportation to school events.
 We also need to focus on increasing participation in family engagement activities that we host at our locations and decision-making opportunities such as surveys, School Site Council meetings, and board meetings.
-On a parent survey given in Spring 2024, we received 19 responses, representing approximately 11% of our parent population.
-Of those responses, only one was the parents of an EL student, one was a parent of a SwD, and none were parents of SED or FHY students.
-Through the actions and services below, we hope to increase parent involvement, student engagement, and the overall school climate at JCS-Pine Valley.
+On a parent survey given in Spring 2024, we received 22 responses, representing approximately 17% of our parent population.
+Of those responses, only one was the parents of a SwD and none were parents of EL, SED, or FHY students.
+To increase engagement, staff, students, and parents shared the following suggestions via survey: explicit tiered SEL support such as counseling services, music/art instruction, leadership opportunities, and interest-based electives.
+Research shows that many of these factors contribute to students feeling happy, secure, and engaged in a learning environment and behaving in ways that promote confidence, community, and integrity.
+Through the actions/services below, we will continue to monitor, maintain, and improve student engagement outcomes, increase parent involvement, and enhance the overall school climate at JCS-Cedar Cove.
+These efforts serve to benefit our current students and grow/solidify our school by attracting increased enrollment.